Central Myanmar, Myanmar: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, C, D, G and I. It's important that you pick the necessary type.
-A lot of adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A, C, D, G and I. Be sure to get the correct kind.
+The majority of adapters available online are just plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most countries.

 Luggage scale to avoid fees